Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value

+where here $\bo R$ defines the residual for the approximate augmented system, $[A; \lambda I] \bo{x} \approx [\bo{b};\bo{0}]$.
+Consistent with the topic of this paper, we assume that the SVD is used to write the filtered solution

+and we make the observation $\| \bo{ {x}}_{\text{Reg}}(\lambda)\|_2^2= \|\bo k\|_2^2$.
+In the subsequent discussion of the methods for finding the regularization parameter we also use the SVD, in line with the overall theme of this paper which is focused on the use of the SVD and not on other techniques to find the solution.

 Many methods exist for determining a regularization parameter $\lambda$ which will yield an acceptable solution with respect to some measure defining \textit{acceptable}.
-Amongst others, these include the Morozov discrepancy principle (MDP) \cite{morozov}, the unbiased predictive risk estimator (UPRE) \cite{vogel:02}, generalized cross validation (GCV), \cite{golub1979generalized} and the $\chi^2$ principle applied for the augmented system, (ADP) \cite{mere:09}.
+Amongst others, these include the Morozov discrepancy principle (MDP) \cite{morozov}, the unbiased predictive risk estimator (UPRE) \cite{vogel:02}, generalized cross validation (GCV) \cite{golub1979generalized} and the $\chi^2$ principle applied for the augmented system (ADP) \cite{mere:09}.
 The MDP, UPRE and ADP all assume prior statistical information on the noise in the measurements $\bo b$.
-For simplicity we assume that $\bo b_{\text{obs}}=\bo b + \bo e$ where the noise is white with variance $\zeta^2$, $\bo e \sim \Nn(0, \zeta^2 I_n)$.
-Then parameter $\lambda$ is found as the as the minimum of a nonlinear functional for both the UPRE and GCV, but the root of a monotonically increasing function for both the MDP and ADP.
+For simplicity in the presentation of the relevant functionals we assume that $\bo b_{\text{obs}}=\bo b + \bo e$ where the noise is white with variance $\zeta^2$, $\bo e \sim \Nn(0, \zeta^2 I_n)$.
+Then parameter $\lambda$ is found as the minimum of a nonlinear functional for both the UPRE and GCV, but the root of a monotonically increasing function for both the MDP and ADP.